mikebowler/jirametrics/README.md

 At a high level, the steps to use this are as follows.

 1. Run "bundle install" to install all the appropriate gems for this code.
+Note that you'll need to be on at least ruby 3.0.0.
 2. Create a file with [Jira connection details](#jira-connection-details)
-3. Create a file with all the configuration details.
+3. Create a file with all the [configuration details](create-your-project-configuration).
 What projects, etc.
 4. Run "rake download" to pull all the data out of Jira.
 5. Run "rake export" to create CSV files from the data that we already got from Jira.